-Bacterial resistance to various antimicrobial agents has developed as a result of theresponse to their direct exposure.
-This can be happened, if target protein is altered by mutation or enzymatic activity, or by passing of target protein, or the extrusion of the antimicrobial from the cell
+Bacterial resistance to various antimicrobial agents has developed as a result of the response to their direct exposure.
+This can be happened, if target protein is altered by mutation or enzymatic activity, or by passing of target protein, or the extrusion of the antimicrobial from the cell.

-.These adaptations can arise in susceptible bacteria as a result of mutations or through horizontal genetransfer, either within or between genera, primarily employing mobile genetic elements such as plasmids, transposons or integrons 3.Alarmingly, antibiotic-resistant bacteria have been increasingly isolated from patients and animals treated with antibiotics, and this resistance to the most conventional antibiotics has become one of the most pressing global public health concerns worldwide .
-Therefore we need to find an alternative antimicrobial strategy 4.
+These adaptations can arise in susceptible bacteria as a result of mutations or through horizontal gene transfer, either within or between general, primarily employing mobile genetic elements such as plasmids, transposons or integrons 3.Alarmingly, antibiotic-resistant bacteria have been increasingly isolated from patients and animals treated with antibiotics, and this resistance to the most conventional antibiotics has become one of the most pressing global public health concerns worldwide .
+Therefore, we need to find an alternative antimicrobial strategy 4.
 Antimicrobial peptides have been described as evolutionary ancient weapons 5.
-Found in both animal and plant kingdoms, they play a fundamental role in the innate non-specific defence system which confers resistance against infections without prior exposure to foreign pathogens 6 .
-Antimicrobial peptides are the alternative participants for design of a new antimicrobial agents for their specificity, they have natural antimicrobial properties and a low propensity for the development of bacterial resistance.
-In addition to rapid and broad-spectrum activities against Gram negative and Gram positive bacteria, fungi, parasites, viruses and tumor cells, AMPs also mediate chemotaxis, apoptosis, immunomoduleatory effects and wound healing 7.
-The antimicrobial mechanism of AMPs varies from membrane permeabilization to interaction with an array of intracellular target molecules, and differes from that of antibiotics that target specific molecular receptors of pathogens.
+Found in both animal and plant kingdoms, they play a fundamental role in the innate non-specific defense system which confers resistance against infections without prior exposure to foreign pathogens 6.
+Antimicrobial peptides are the elective members for plan of another antimicrobial agents for their particularity, they have normal antimicrobial properties and a low inclination for the advancement of bacterial opposition.
+In addition to rapid and broad-spectrum activities against Gram negative and Gram-positive bacteria, fungi, parasites, viruses and tumor cells, AMPs also mediate chemotaxis, apoptosis, immunomodulatory effects and wound healing 7.
+Antibiotics target specific molecular receptors whereas AMPs change the membrane permeability.

-The membrane interactions between AMPs and bacteria to acquire resistance against them, which supports the wide application of AMPs in food, medicine and animals for avoiding the overuse of antibiotics.
 These peptides are stored in granules of phagocytic cells and exert their effects in phage lysosomes or being secreted extracellularly; they are also widely expressed and released at epithelial surfaces and in a site of inflammation 8.
 They have different amino acid sequences and structures, but most of them are cationic and they can adopt an amphipathic conformation, for this reason they are able to easily interact with the negatively charged components on the surface of the bacterial cells and integrate into the lipid bilayers.
 The main mechanism of antibacterial action of AMPs is related with their ability to alter membrane permeability and damage its structure 9.
 Some AMPs are non-membranolytic and penetrate bacterial membranes without disturbing their integrity.
 They have intracellular targets and interfere with the metabolic processes, including synthesis of the vitally important cell components 10.
 For this wild-scale multitargeted action it is believed to be one of the reasons for the effectiveness of AMPs towards multidrug -resistance bacterial strains.
-For this widebeneficial features of AMPs such as broad- spectrum activity, swift and effective bacterial hilling that also complicates the resistance development, would healing promotion, it is thought to be used as a replacement of antibiotics and also in food, animals etc.
+For this wide beneficial feature of AMPs such as broad- spectrum activity, swift and effective bacterial hilling that also complicates the resistance development, would healing promotion, it is thought to be used as a replacement of antibiotics and also in food, animals etc.